Conflux-Chain/conflux-documentation/docs/espace/tutorials/scaffoldCfx/scaffold.md

 displayed_sidebar: eSpaceSidebar
 ---

-[Scaffold Conflux](https://github.com/conflux-fans/conflux-scaffold) is an adaptation of Scaffold-ETH-2 (https://scaffoldeth.io/) whereby we have adjusted the template to allow you to deploy the contract on Conflux ESpace and leverage the components, integration of hardhat, and the quick deployment of Scaffold-ETH-2.
-In this tutorial, we will show you how to set-up Scaffold Conflux to better understand your smart contract and to leverage some of the beautiful react components available to quickly make your app on Conflux ESpace.
+[Scaffold Conflux](https://github.com/conflux-fans/conflux-scaffold) is an adaptation of Scaffold-ETH-2 (https://scaffoldeth.io/) whereby we have adjusted the template to allow you to deploy the contract on Conflux eSpace and leverage the components, integration of hardhat, and the quick deployment of Scaffold-ETH-2.
+In this tutorial, we will show you how to set-up Scaffold Conflux to better understand your smart contract and to leverage some of the beautiful react components available to quickly make your app on Conflux eSpace.

-Watch this [video](https://youtu.be/33S0IjGGsQg) for full tutorial on how to create an app from scratch and deploy it live on Conflux ESpace.
+Watch this [video](https://youtu.be/33S0IjGGsQg) for full tutorial on how to create an app from scratch and deploy it live on Conflux eSpace.

 [![Watch Tutorial](https://img.youtube.com/vi/33S0IjGGsQg/0.jpg)](https://www.youtube.com/watch?v=33S0IjGGsQg)